Sangeun44/TidalRescue/TASKLIST.md

 ## Task List

 - [ ] start game screen / space - rules section
-	- [ ] bubble machine - when game starts -> bubble pops out of it and can view sea world around you - and game starts (maybe move score / timer to above the bubble machine on the ground?)
+	- [x] bubble machine - when game starts -> bubble pops out of it and can view sea world around you - and game starts
 - [ ] bubble
-	- [ ] decreases in size overtime
+	- [x] decreases in size overtime
-	- [ ] initial size depends on initial height of hmd when game starts (matches height)
+	- ~~[x] initial size depends on initial height of hmd when game starts (matches height)~~
 	- [ ] runs out you die.
 	- [ ] leave the bubble area you die
 	- [ ] underwater animal enters bubble area, plays sound